Gantt Chart to Plan Project Timeline

 Marketing to sell the first 1000 pieces on launch

-I was in charge of the product side of the project, balancing 3 artists, 2 designers, 2 developers, and a makeshift marketing agency.
+I oversaw the product side of the project, balancing three artists, two designers, two developers, and a makeshift marketing agency.

 Managing a team was a new challenge that I took time to plan out.
 I wanted to offer a mutual benefit for everyone who worked with us.